 By analyzing historical data and identifying trends, companies can proactively manage compliance risks.
 A study by Deloitte found that organizations using predictive analytics for regulatory compliance can reduce the incidence of regulatory breaches by up to 50 percent.
 Overall, predictive analytics not only mitigates compliance risks but also ensures smoother operations in a highly regulated industry.

-Key Trends Shaping Predictive Analytics in Insurance
+Key Trends in Insurance Predictive Analytics

 Given below are the key trends in predictive analytics that are likely to reshape the insurance industry.